-Summer Institutes are part of John Carroll University’s initiative in Human Rights, Peace Building and Conflict Transformation.
-The Institutes, which are interdisciplinary and experiential, are designed to foster the sensitivity, knowledge, and skills that will enable students to participate in peace-building, human rights, and conflict transformation efforts at home and around the world.
-The great majority of contact hours for the Institutes take place in settings off-campus (site specific), with an academic and practical orientation on the JCU campus prior to departure.
+International Immersions in Peacebuilding and Conflict Transformation are designed to foster the sensitivity, knowledge, and skills that will enable students to participate in peace-building, human rights, and conflict transformation at home and around the world.

 To achieve an appreciation of interdisciplinary analysis of subjects, refinement of critical thinking and problem solving skills, and application of qualitative research methodology we use experiential learning techniques in the field.

 First, we frequently call upon local politicians, NGO representatives, community leaders, and experts to speak to the group, and engage in dialogue.

 Second, students are placed in situations where they observe community activities related to human rights, peace-building and conflict transformation.
 Students synthesize the dynamics of peace building and conflict transformation from the institutional-level of official actors and the local-level of the community.